Professional Development Academy

 - (2) Three hour sessions weekly from 2-5 p.m.
 (Tuesday & Thursday)

 - 5 hours of On-the-Job Training (12 weeks)

 Phase III (12 weeks; January – March 2021) Formal On-the-Job Training

 - One half day session (Monthly)

 - 8 hours of On-the-Job Training weekly

-- Each participant will be assigned a peer coach.
+- Each participant will be assigned a peer mentor.

-- Peer coaches will be selected based on their role in the organization, ability to meet with participants at least once per month, and willingness to participate in required training and check-in sessions.
+- Peer mentors will be selected based on their role in the organization, ability to meet with participants at least once per month, and willingness to participate in required training and check-in sessions.

 - Provide guidance on setting and achieving developmental goals